BogdanPuiu04/DiscordBot/README.md

 # DiscordBot

-Technologies used in this project :  Spring  ,Discord API (Javacord)
+Technologies used in this project :
+  -Spring
+  -Discord API (Javacord)
-ROME (for RSS)
+  -ROME (for RSS)
   -JSoup ( to parse XML articles)
   -Hibernate
   -MySQL(to stock the answers about some Java)

  HOW TO USE IT:
-  !commands  -- the bot will display all the commands in a message type MessageBuilder you can use !topics    -- the bot will display all the topics for a feed !feed [topic] [number of articles]  -- the bot will retrieve a specific number of articles (starting from the newest) with : The title, The Author, a short description and a link
+  !commands  -- the bot will display all the commands in a message type MessageBuilder you can use
+  !topics    -- the bot will display all the topics for a feed
+  !feed [topic] [number of articles]  -- the bot will retrieve a specific number of articles (starting from the newest) with : The title, The Author, a short description and a link
   !question  -- the bot will display all the keywords you can use to ask him a question.
   !question [keyword]  -- the bot will answer to your question with a short information.

   HOW IT WORKS:
     The discord api has specific listeners that will analyze your command and pass it on to process it.
 For the feed command , a SyndFeed will be created ( syndication from ROME),